Introduction to the Shield's Firewall module

 - HTTP POST

-The funky data can be passed to the site using any or all 3 of these methods and the Firewall examines this data for anything that breaks its rules set.
+The data can be passed to the site using any or all of these methods and the Firewall examines this data for anything that breaks its rules set.

-If you'd like to understand what these 3 methods for data are, read on.
-But all you really need to know about the firewall blocking rules is that they are trying to look for bad data transmitted within these 3 data channels.
+If you'd like to understand what these methods for data are, read on.
+But all you really need to know about the firewall blocking rules is that they are trying to look for data that may be used for malicious purposes to exploit the site, or through existing vulnerabilities.

 What is GET and POST, and how do they relate to the firewall?